-- The financial terms and other benefits offered to a member of the Supervisory Board must be sufficiently attractive to identify and retain suitable individuals who are willing, respectively capable to perform the tasks and responsibilities in connection with their function. - Furthermore, these terms and other benefits must also be sufficiently attractive to ensure a diverse selection process for candidates for the Supervisory Board. - Considering their specific role, the members of the Supervisory Board's remuneration will not be a variable compensation subject to the achievement of predefined targets.
+- The financial terms and other benefits offered to a member of the Supervisory Board must be sufficiently attractive to identify and retain suitable individuals who are willing and/or capable to perform the tasks and responsibilities in connection with their function. - Furthermore, these terms and other benefits must also be sufficiently attractive to ensure a diverse selection process for candidates for the Supervisory Board. - Considering their specific role, the remuneration of the Supervisory Board members will not have a variable component subject to the achievement of predefined targets.